 - Weakness when you try to rotate your ankle outward (eversion) or to the inside (inversion)

-- Swelling, inflammation, warmth, or heat to the touch around the outside of your ankle.
+- Swelling, inflammation, warmth, or hot to the touch around the outside of your ankle.

 - Instability of the foot and/or ankle

-- An increase in the height of the arch at the bottom of your foot
+- An increase in arch height at the bottom of your foot